pippinbarr/v-r-5/process/to-do.md

 - Day night cycle
 - Outdoor spotlight to the distance
 - Sun on/off
 - Change user shadow ?
+(Kind of feels too gimmicky somehow???
+But is it really???)
+  - Could do it so you only have that shadow ON the dias?
+That might be kind of nice?

 ### Architecture to build